Leo Segarra

-Leo Segarra Sánchez (born 4 February 1981), more commonly known as Leo, is a Spanish singer notable for his participation in Operación Triunfo.
+Leo Segarra Sánchez (born 4 February 1981), more commonly known as Leo Segarra, or simply Leo, is a Spanish singer-songwriter and TV personality, notable for his participation in Operación Triunfo 2006.
 Born in Valencia, Spain, Sánchez studied information technology and engineering.
 During time abroad in Norway he began to sing in public streets.
 He attended the auditions for Operación Triunfo where he ultimately competed, finishing third to Lorena.